 Your doctor will prescribe a low dose to start, and gradually increase the dose over a few weeks until you reach a dose that works for you (called the effective dose).
-Never take more Lamictal than your doctor The usual effective dose of Lamictal for adults and children aged 13 years or over is between 100 mg and mg and 15 mg for each kilogram of the child's weight, up to a maximum maintenance dose of 200 mg daily.
+Never take more Lamictal than your doctor tells you to.

+The usual effective dose of Lamictal for adults and children aged 13 years or over is between 100 mg and

-400 mg each day.
-For children aged 2 to 12 years, the effective dose depends on their body weight - usually, it's between 1
+For children aged 2 to 12 years, the effective dose depends on their body weight - usually, it's between 1 mg and 15 mg for each kilogram of the child's weight run to a maximum maintenance dose of 200 mg